hyundai-robotics/doc-hi6-operation/book.md

 {% hint style="info" %}
 * The positioner calibration function can be used while the positioner group is set.
-* For more details, refer to the "Hi6 Controller Positioner Sync Function Manual."
+* For more details, refer to the "${cont_model} Controller Positioner Sync Function Manual."
 {% endhint %}